 - 1 ounce (30g) shredded cheese any flavor

 - olive oil as needed

 - Combine the cooked quinoa, eggs, salt, and seasoning in a large bowl.
-Stir in steamed kale, onion, cheese, and garlic.
-Add chopped vegetables and ground flaxseed and stir to combine everything completely.
+Stir in steamed chopped kale, onion, cheese, and garlic.
+Add chopped bell peppers and ground flaxseed and stir until everything is combined.
 Allow mixture to sit for about 10 minutes to absorb moisture.

-- Form into 12 patties.
+- Form mixture into 12 patties.
 Each will be about 2 and 1/2 ounces.

 - Heat a bit of olive oil in a large skillet over medium-low heat.
-Add 4 to 5 patties to the skillet at a time, and cook for 5 to 7 minutes, or until underside is dark brown.
+Add 4 to 5 patties to the skillet at a time, and cook for 4-6 minutes, or until underside is dark brown.

-- Carefully flip patties with a spatula and cook other side for an additional 5 to 7 minutes, or until dark brown.
-Remove from skillet, allow to cool on a cooling rack.
+- Carefully flip patties with a spatula and cook other side for an additional 4-6 minutes, or until dark brown.
+Remove from skillet and allow to cool on a cooling rack.